Astroisback/Security-Camera/README.md

 - Real-time camera streaming over a web interface.
 - Date, time, and seconds displayed on the video stream.
+- Face detection with bounding boxes around detected faces.
+- Automatic screenshot capture of detected faces, saved in the "detected_faces" folder.
-- Automatic recording when faces or bodies are detected.
+- Video recording when faces are detected, with recordings saved in the "recordings" folder.
 - Adjustable frame rate for streaming and recording.
+- Recording duration can be set (default is 10 seconds after the last face detection).

+## Folder Structure

+- `detected_faces`: Contains screenshots of detected faces.
+- `recordings`: Contains recorded video files when faces are detected.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.